What Are The Differences Between Class A, B and C RVs?

-Typically, they range in length from about 15 to 30 feet and are heavier than pop-ups, so they need to be towed with a vehicle that has ample power to do so.
+Typically, they range in length from about 15’ to 30’.
+Since they’re heavier than pop-ups, they need to be towed with a vehicle that has ample power.

 Choosing the Right RV Rental

-A quality RV rental company will not only help you select the right RV, they will offer you some guidance and tips to help you book a great RV trip.
+A quality RV rental company will not only help you select the right RV, they’ll also offer you some guidance and tips to help you book a great RV trip.